cs50/labs/whodunit/README.md

 What if, perhaps. we wanted to turn all of the white pixels black, reasoning that the higher contrast might make for better readability?
 Or what if we just wanted to turn white all of that red "noise" in the image?
 Or if we wanted to better-simulate the idea of that red piece of plastic, and give everything a reddish shade?
 We can use some conditional logic, perhaps, to check the different properties of `triple` first, and then decide what to do with it based on evaluating that boolean expression.

-This is your final challenge for now -- do it for Mr. Boddy!
+This is your final challenge for now--do it for Mr. Boddy!
 If you succeed, then after recompiling your code,

 ```
 ./whodunit clue.bmp verdict.bmp